Debts Unsettled - Hollis Oliver - E-Book

 With newfound energy, Daniel leapt back into the cab.
 Freedom had energized him.

-No guards telling me what to do, where to go, and when to move.
+He glanced at the cash in his hand and thought, No guards telling me what to do, where to go, or when to move.

 After 15 minutes of driving, the cab driver drove into his uncle’s car lot.

 Daniel bought the first van they showed him.
-The waving of cash resulted in a quick transaction.
+Waving cash in front of the uncle resulted in a quick transaction.

 While walking toward the van, he put on a pair of work gloves he’d lifted as he left the car lot’s office.